enesgokdemir/OpenCV/README.md

 # OpenCV

-I created this repository to collect the road maps I made for free and the codes I wrote that I found useful in the source code area for OpenCV.
+I am sharing this repository for free with the codes I have written for OpenCV.
 I will update it regularly!

 The main picture we used: